Divergence/docs/orm.md

 | `timestamp` | `Created` | Time when the object is created in the database. |
 | `int` | `Creator` | Reserved for use with authentication system. |

-#### Extend `Divergence\Models\ActiveRecord` to use no default fields.

 #### Traits
 | Trait | Description |
 |-------| ---- |
 | `Divergence\Models\Relations` | Lets you build relationships between models. |
 | `Divergence\Models\Versioning` | Automatically tracks history of all models |
+---
-Classes that use ActiveRecord may optionally use traits  and  to enable relationship features and versioning features respectively.
+Classes that use ActiveRecord may optionally use traits to enable relationship features and versioning features respectively.

 #### Object Oriented Architecture
-ActiveRecord will merge `public static $fields` and  `public static $relationships` giving priority to the child.
-Meaning that you can override an already set field or relationship in a parent class.
+ActiveRecord will merge `public static $fields` and  `public static $relationships` at run-time giving priority to the child.
+You can override fields in the child class that have already been set by a parent class.

 A child class may choose to unset a relationship or field simply by setting the config to null.
-The key must be the same.
+A child class may also use a different type for the same database field name.

+Overrides must use the key for the field configuration.

 You **must** define these seven configurables.
 (Don't worry most you can copy and paste.)